We’re having record high temperatures for December

 Since I’m primarily a painter, that’s how I approached this project.

-The cover and spine are made from 140-lb hot-press Fabriano watercolor paper
+The cover and spine are made from flexible 140-lb hot-press Fabriano watercolor paper

 painted loosely with acrylics in Eileen’s colors as background for